Singularities of Lagrangian Immersions and its Applications in Lagrangian Floer Theory: Transversality of 1-jet

 for $i=1,2$. \end{proof}

-In the above proof, first the Weinstein tubular neighbourhood theorem is applied to get an extension $G:T_\varepsilon^*\mathbb R^2\rightarrow\R^2_+\times\R^2_-$ of $g$ as in Diagram (\ref{diag:1}).
-Then we find a smooth function $h:\R^2\rightarrow\R$ to get a homotopy $g^t$ starting at $g$ as in Equation (\ref{equ:4.13}) such that the conclusions of Theorem \ref{thm1} are satisfied.
-Let $U$ be a neighbourhood in $\R^2$ and $\delta$ be a positive real number as in Theorem \ref{thm1}.
+In the above proof, first the Weinstein tubular neighbourhood theorem is applied to get an extension {$G:T_\varepsilon^*\mathbb R^2|_D\rightarrow\R^2_+\times\R^2_-$ of $g|_D$ as in Diagram (\ref{diag:1}) for a small open disc $D$ of the origin in $\R^2$.
+Then we find a smooth function $h:D\rightarrow\R$ compactly supported near the origin to get a homotopy $g^t$ starting at $g$ as in Equation (\ref{equ:4.13}) such that the conclusions of Theorem \ref{thm1} are satisfied.} Let $U$ be a neighbourhood in {$D\subset\R^2$} and $\delta$ be a positive real number as in Theorem \ref{thm1}.

 \begin{defn} Call the triple $(U,h,\delta)$ given above {\bf perturbation data of first type}. \end{defn}